kangchihlun/RealTimeSpringMaya/README.md

 user or time changes any value .

-Note . this script system not been massively test . may cause problem during network render . please use your own risk .
+Note . this script system not been massively test . may cause problem during network render . please use it at your own risk .